How Stress and Gut Health Intertwine

 4. Probiotic and prebiotic foods

 Probiotic foods have probiotic bacteria naturally or have probiotics added like sauerkraut, kimchi, kefir, apple cider vinegar, high-quality yogurt, pickles, and some cheeses.
 Prebiotic foods are high-fiber foods like leeks, onions, garlic, and bananas.
-They both can help increase good bacteria in your gut and help support your digestive system.
+They both can help increase good gut bacteria help support your digestive system.

 This may seem like an odd thing to mention when talking about stress and gut health, but it can help with both.
 When you eat slowly, you digest your food better, and you feel fuller and more satisfied.12 You will also slow down your day and take some needed time to relax and destress.
 Eating slowly gives your digestive system time to work through all the steps it needs to do.